jameslmoss/PoE-Launcher/README.md

 *  Version: 1.0.2
 *  [Download](https://github.com/jameslmoss/PoE-Launcher/releases "Download") the latest version

-Launcher was born because I got tired of manually setting the process priority of Path of Exile, so I descided to automate that task with a script.
+PoE Launcher was born because I got tired of manually setting the process priority of Path of Exile to Above Normal, so I descided to automate that task with a script.
+PoE Launcher can automate launching, closing and tweaking the client window.
+It also can load links to files from a QuickLinks folder for easy access to often used tools.
-Launcher will automate some startup tasks that can be configured & controlled via the system tray icon (see below).

 Menu Functionality
 - Click for a popup that will ask to close the launched program windows